emptynick/node-soem-win/README.md

 ## Installation

+Run the following in a x64 Visual Studio developer console

 `npm install node-soem`

 Make sure to have `git` and `cmake` installed on you system.
 The installation process builds a shared library from the [Simple Open EtherCAT Master](https://github.com/openethercatsociety/soem).